 A conviction for intimidation of a witness has serious consequences, including the possibility of a prison sentence.
+Contact a Middlesex County witness intimidation attorney today by calling (617) 513-9444.

 In order to convict a defendant of intimidation of a witness, the Commonwealth must prove beyond a reasonable doubt that: